 There are only two secret porthole cabins on Deck 6 of the Disney Wonder.
 They are 6006 and 6506.
 These staterooms on Deck 6 offer the least obstructed views.

-What Will You Find in Your Disney Wonder Inside Stateroom?
+What Will You Find in Your Disney Wonder Stateroom?

-There are certain things which you will find inside each Disney Wonder and Disney Magic inside stateroom:
+There are certain things that you will find inside each Disney Wonder and Disney Magic Inside stateroom:

 Beverage Cooler.
 This is definitely a beverage cooler rather than a fridge.
 It’s not that cold.
 It’s fine for keeping soda and wine in but it won’t chill things much.